 – Don’t buy tickets from speculators

-These are rare cases, but still present in the mission to get a ticket for your favorite japanese show.
-Around the web (through forums, socials, and even auction websites) you may see someone selling tickets for concerts with a price that’s two, if not three times higher than the normal sum.
+These are rare cases, but still present in the mission to get a ticket for your favorite Japanese show.
+Around the web (through forums, social networks, and even auction websites) you may see someone selling tickets for concerts with a price that’s two, if not three times higher than the normal sum.
 DON’T BUY THEM.
 Why?
-It’s simple: First of all, it’s just not fair that you have to pay an exaggerated price while everyone just bought the ticket for its normal price.
-Second, and most importantly, you’re paying a speculator that’s trying to gain money in an illicit way: You have to avoid this kind of people.
+It’s simple: first of all, it’s just not fair that you have to pay an exaggerated price while everyone just bought the ticket for its normal price.
+Second, and most importantly, you’re paying a speculator that’s trying to gain money in an illicit way.
+You have to avoid this kind of people.
 Instead of looking for this stuff, just ask around in the fandom through the web, and you will find out that the majority of fans with a spare ticket will be glad to sell it to you just for the regular price, friendly and honestly.

 – The Golden rule